David extension of circle homeomorphisms, welding, mating, and removability: A general David surgery

 This section is devoted to the proof of a technical lemma, that will serve as a motor for much of the rest of the paper.
 The result is sufficiently general to allow us to construct various kinds of conformal dynamical systems by replacing the attracting dynamics of an anti-rational map on suitable invariant Fatou components by Nielsen maps of ideal polygon groups.

-We denote the Julia set of a(n) (anti-)rational map $R$ by $\mathcal{J}(R)$.
+We denote the Julia set of a rational or an anti-rational map $R$ by $\mathcal{J}(R)$.
 Recall that a rational map is called \emph{subhyperbolic} if every critical orbit is either finite or converges to an attracting periodic orbit.

-\begin{lemma} Let $R$ be a subhyperbolic anti-rational map with connected Julia set, and for $i\in\{1,\cdots, k\}$, let $U_i$ be an invariant Fatou component of $R$ such that $R\vert_{\partial U_i}$ has degree $d_i$.
-Then, there is a global David surgery that replaces the dynamics of $R$ on each $U_i$ by the dynamics of $\pmb{\rho}_{d_i}\vert_{\D}$, transferred to $U_i$ via a Riemann map. \end{lemma} More precisely, we will show that there exists a global David homeomorphism $\Psi$, and an anti-analytic map $F$, defined on a subset of $\widehat{\C}$, such that $F\vert_{\Psi(U_i)}$ is conformally conjugate to $\pmb{\rho}_{d_i}\vert_{\D}$, and $F$ is conformally conjugate to $R$ outside the grand orbit of $\bigcup_{i=1}^k\Psi(U_i)$. \begin{proof} For $i\in\{1,2,\dots, k\}$, let $\phi_i:\D\to U_i$ be a Riemann map.
+\begin{lemma} Let $R$ be a subhyperbolic anti-rational map with connected Julia set, and let $U_i,\ i=1,\cdots, k$, be invariant Fatou components of $R$ such that $R\vert_{\partial U_i}$ have degree $d_i$.
+Then, there is a global David surgery that replaces the dynamics of $R$ on each $U_i$ by the dynamics of $\pmb{\rho}_{d_i}\vert_{\D}$, transferred to $U_i$ via a Riemann map. \end{lemma} More precisely, we will show that there exists a global David homeomorphism $\Psi$, and an anti-analytic map $F$, defined on a subset of $\widehat{\C}$, such that $F\vert_{\Psi(U_i)}$ is conformally conjugate to $\pmb{\rho}_{d_i}\vert_{\D}$, and $F$ is conformally conjugate by $\Psi$ to $R$ outside the grand orbit of $\bigcup_{i=1}^k\Psi(U_i)$. \begin{proof} For $i\in\{1,2,\dots, k\}$, let $\phi_i:\D\to U_i$ be a Riemann map.
 Note that since $R$ is subhyperbolic, each $U_i$ is the immediate basin of attraction of an attracting fixed point.
 Hence, the Riemann map $\phi_i$ conjugates a degree $d_i$ anti-Blaschke product $B_i$, with an attracting fixed point in $\D$, to $R$.
 In particular, $B_i$ is expanding (with respect to some conformal metric) on its Julia set $\mathbb{S}^1$.
 Since connected, subhyperbolic Julia sets are locally connected \cite[Theorem~19.7]{Mil06}, we have a continuous extension $\phi_i:\mathbb{S}^1\to \partial U_i$ semiconjugating $B_i$ to $R$.

 By Theorem~\ref{theorem:reflections}, there is a topological conjugacy $H_i$ between $B_i\vert_{\mathbb{S}^1}$ and $\pmb{\rho}_{d_i}\vert_{\mathbb{S}^1}$ that continuously extends to $H_i:\D\to\D$ as a David homeomorphism.